Minnesota Campground Named One of the Best in the U.S.

 We're pretty good at a lot of things in Minnesota, right?
-And now, this Minnesota campground has just been named one of the ten best in the United States.
+And now, this Minnesota campground has been named one of the ten best in the United States.

 Camp along the rugged shores of Lake Superior at these hike-in campsites with views of Split Rock Lighthouse, one of the most photographed views in Minnesota.
 Split Rock’s campsite is the perfect summer getaway with trails leading down to the beach so you can cool off along a secluded coastline.
-The hike in allows for a private beach experience as The Dyrt camper Scott M. said, “We were able to enjoy the beach all to ourselves”.
+The hike in allows for a private beach experience as The Dyrt camper Scott M. said, “We were able to enjoy the beach all to ourselves.”

-In case you want to check it out for yourself, Split Rock Lighthouse State Park has 26 sites total, including four backpack sites, two wheelchair-accessible sites and 20 cart-in sites.
+In case you want to check it out for yourself, Split Rock Lighthouse State Park has 26 sites total, including four backpack sites, two wheelchair-accessible sites, and 20 cart-in sites.
 (Click here to reserve a site.)

-Meanwhile, if you don't want to go that far, Minnesota has TON of other incredible state parks to check out.
+Meanwhile, if you don't want to go that far, Minnesota has a TON of other incredible state parks to check out.
 Keep scrolling to check out the most popular, or, on the other hand, some of the more secluded state parks where you're least likely to run into a big crowd.